 On September 18, 2019, the Company commenced a strategic evaluation of the Clearwater Facility, at which time such facility was idled.
-Based on the preliminary results of the evaluation and ongoing discussions with the facility's contractor, the Company determined that the facility is expected to be idled for the foreseeable future.
+The Company expects the facility to continue to be idled for the foreseeable future.
 Accordingly, the Company performed an impairment analysis of the facility and determined: (i) to reduce the carrying value of the facility to its estimated salvage value, which included the land associated with the Clearwater Facility; (ii) the fair value of the goodwill assigned to the wastewater treatment reporting unit was less than its carrying value, resulting in an impairment charge to goodwill; and (iii) the customer relationships intangible asset was impaired.
 The following table shows the impairment charges for the year ended December 31, 2019 related to the Clearwater Facility (in thousands):

-Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and March 31, 2020
+Notes to the Unaudited Condensed Consolidated Financial Statements (Continued) December 31, 2019 and June 30, 2020